IBM/model-mgmt-on-watson-studio-local/README.md

 * Batch scoring of the extracted features on the deployed model in IBM Deployment Manager

-To illustrate this, an example data science workflow which classifies 3 different wine categories from the chemical properties of those wines is used in this code pattern
+To illustrate this, an example data science workflow which classifies 3 different wine categories from the chemical properties of those wines is used in this code pattern.

 * For feature extraction, Principal component analysis (PCA) is applied on the wine classification datatset and two principal components are extarcted

 * For the classification model, Logistic regression (a popular machine learning model) is applied on the extracted components to predict the wine categories

 > **What is PCA?** Principal component analysis (PCA) is a popular dimensionality reduction technique which is used to reduce N number of numerical variables into few principal components that are used as features in the machine learning model.
-These prinicpal components capture a major percentage of the combined variance effect of all the variables
+These prinicpal components capture a major percentage of the combined variance effect of all the variables.

 > **What is HDP?** Hortonworks Data Platform (HDP) is a massively scalable platform for storing, processing and analyzing large volumes of data.
 HDP consists of the essential set of Apache Hadoop projects including MapReduce, Hadoop Distributed File System (HDFS), HCatalog, Pig, Hive, HBase, Zookeeper and Ambari.